Honey-based wound cream for horses

 Raw honey has antibacterial and antifungal properties.
 We use specially selected honey for its excellent beneficial properties and slow crystallisation, helping HoneyHeel keep its smooth consistency for longer.

-A powerful but gentle antibacterial agent that fights bacteria and fungi and promotes tissue regeneration.
+A powerful but gentle antibacterial agent that fights bacteria and fungi and supports natural healing.

 Aloe vera gel

 A moisturising gel with antibacterial properties that also helps to slow the crystallisation of honey, helping HoneyHeel keep its smooth consistency.